benjfriedrich/Ladder.loader/README.md

 Window.onload = Ladder.loader(['first-tier','llsrc'])
 ```

-## Pro-tip:
+## Pro-tips:

 Remember you can pass functions that return strings as arguments.
-The most common use for this would be to provide smaller versions of files to mobile devices.
+A common use for this would be to provide smaller versions of files to mobile devices.

 *Here's an example:*